Bailey’s Ravine at Ayer’s Gap Preserve

 The cliffs that overhang Bailey Brook harbor yet another natural wonder: a delicate fern that is known to exist in only five other locations across Connecticut.
 This lovely plant has found a refuge in the cool, moist recesses of the rock outcrops.

 The fern is known as the spleenwort Asplenium montanum.

-The preserve was established in 1988 when it was purchased by the Nature Conservancy from Felice Marnicki.
+The preserve was purchased by the Nature Conservancy from Felice Marnicki on December 30th 1987 for $55,000.
 The property was dedicated to Helena E. Bailey-Spencer (wife of Lt Gov. Samuel R. Spencer) on July 15, 1989.
 Both women have plaques just off Ayers Rd near the trail entrance.

 There is also a plaque on the rock just east of the parking lot dedicated to John Ayer Trapper for whom the area is named: “JOHN AYER Trapper.
 First settler in the Town of Franklin, lived near this spot as early as 1665.
 Erected by his descendants, 1937.”
 John came from Haverhill, MA and bought 300 acres from the Mohegan chief Uncas.
 Ayer’s have lived in the area ever since running possibly the state’s oldest agricultural business.
 Including the brothers, John B. (dec.
 2006) and Eugene L. Ayer (dec.
 2002) mentioned in Peter Marteka’s 2001 article who were 10th generation descendants of John Ayer Trapper.
 In 2018, the farm celebrated it’s 350th Anniversary.
 A quote from Sarah Ayer stuck with me, she was speaking about the farm, but I think it applies nicely to Bailey’s Ravine as well: